sascholle/sascholle.githib.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Sabine Scholle is a student at the University of Osnabrück in Germany, where she's part of the Kietzmann Lab working on Neuro-AI research.
-Her academic interests are in functional alignment of the brain using ML, emergent system dynamics in the brain; and AI in politics.
+Her academic interests are in functional alignment of the brain using ML, emergent system dynamics in the brain, and AI in politics.
 She loves the outdoors and a bit of type 2 fun after a full day of type 3 fun working on debugging her code.